Susie Gentry Papers

 Abstract

-The Susie Gentry Papers, ca. 1908-1985, is a series of letters and genealogical records about Tennessee soldiers of the War of 1812 (and of the Revolutionary War) and their descendents.
-It contains 38 items, mostly from the 1910's, including letters, a ledger, and family lines.
+The Susie Gentry Papers, ca. 1908-1985, is a series of letters and genealogical records about Tennessee soldiers of the American Revolutionary War and the War of 1812 and their descendents.
+It contains 38 items, dating mostly from the 1910s, including letters, a ledger, and family lines.

 Biographical/Historical Note

-Susie Gentry (1860-1944) was a civic leader and historian in Franklin, Tenn.
+Susie Gentry was born in 1860 in Bedford County, Tennessee, to Watson and Martha Anne Jones Gentry.
+Throughout her life, Gentry was a civic leader and historian in the Franklin area.
 She began the first Tennessee Chapter of the Daughters of 1812 and belonged to the Daughters of the American Revolution.
+Gentry died in 1944 and is buried in Williamson County.

 Arrangement

-Collection consists of two folders divided into two series: Correspondence to Gentry and Ledger and Ledger Items.
+Collection consists of two folders and the material is divided into two series: I. Correspondence to Gentry and II.
+Ledger and Ledger Items.

 Acquisition Note